 So… what are you waiting for?
 Let’s craft syllabic poetry together!

-A recent review for the guide and poetry collection
+One of the recent reviews for the guide and poetry collection

 Also by Colleen M. Chesebro

-Thank you for dropping in today and I hope you are leaving with some books..
-Sally.
+Thanks very much for dropping in today and I hope you will be leaving with some books.. thanks Sally.